-- Individualized service or treatment plan: You must plan for services or treatment strategies based on both your screening and assessment tools and input from the youth receiving services. - Harm reduction: You should discuss safety planning with youth to reduce the risk of exploitation, human trafficking, sexual assault, substance use and misuse, and any other harm associated with street life. - Service coordination plan: You must have an appropriate and accessible service referral strategy based on the results of the screening and assessments completed at program entry.
-Services should be coordinated with entities including, but not limited to, the following: - Social services - Law enforcement - Educational services - Vocational and employment training services - Welfare - Legal services - Organizations that provide support or services to those who have experienced trafficking or are at risk of experiencing trafficking - Mental and behavioral health care providers
+- Individualized service or treatment plan: You must plan for services or treatment strategies based on both your screening and assessment tools and input from the youth receiving services. - Services for dependent children: You must deliver individualized services for dependent children as well as youth.
+Services for infants and children must include, at a minimum, well-care visits and sensory and developmental screenings and assessments. - Service coordination plan: You must have an appropriate and accessible service referral strategy based on the results of the screening and assessments completed at program entry.
+Services should be coordinated with entities including, but not limited to, the following: - Social services - Law enforcement

+- Educational services - Vocational and employment training services - Public benefits, including, but not limited to, Supplemental Nutrition Assistance Program and, when applicable, Temporary Assistance to Needy Families - Legal services - Organizations that provide support or services to those who have experienced trafficking or are at risk of experiencing trafficking - Mental and behavioral health care providers - Health care programs (including health insurance options) - Affordable child care and/or child education programs - Employment or education engagement: You must ensure youth are connected to or engaged in educational advancement, life skills training, job attainment skills, or work activities while in the program.